 Synopsis

-This article reviews a broader environment of Hawaiian activities—from a historical and decolonization pattern to a specific recent process in indigenous affairs.
+This article reviews a broad environment of Hawaiian activities—from a historical and decolonization pattern to a specific recent process in indigenous affairs.
 It analyzes the process taken, the procedures put into effect, the high and low points of the Naʻi Aupuni gathering held at Maunawili, Kailua, Oʻahu in 2016.
 This article also evaluates the product of the gathering, comparing it with that of an earlier and different process, the Native Hawaiian Convention.
 It then compares the product of the 2016 gathering against the final rule of the US Department of Interior and against general principles of international law.
 The article concludes with lessons learned and suggestions for improvement going forward.

+Historical backdrop

 Hawaiian sovereignty has been a topic of public and private discussions in Hawaiʻi for many years.
 It is a fundamental part of what some have called the “Hawaiian revolt.”
 A potential starting point for the revolt is the “Kalama Valley” period of the late 1960s, when Kōkua Hawaiʻi stood up to powerful land developers to protest the eviction of Hawaiian residents from the valley.
 This was followed by the uproar in the wake of the appointment of yet another non-native Hawaiian as trustee of Kamehameha Schools Bishop Estate.
-On the heels of these events was the “Kahoʻolawe movement,” which questioned the supremacy of the US Navy in Hawaiʻi’s political life and sought to elevate the place of native Hawaiian cultural and spiritual values in Hawaiʻi
+On the heels of these events was the “Kahoʻolawe movement,” which questioned the supremacy of the US Navy in Hawaiʻi’s political life and sought to elevate the place of native Hawaiian cultural and spiritual values in Hawaiʻi.

 New musical approaches also came to the fore, challenging prevalent views on Hawaiian history, loyalty, royalty, and patriotism, with names such as Don Ho and Kui Lee leading the pack, bringing a new sense of pride, confusion, and critical debate about “proper” Hawaiian entertainment with the singing of songs such as “Nā Aliʻi” and “Hawaiʻi Ponoʻī,” followed by “God Bless America.”
 Hula hālau multiplied during this period with the graduation of a profusion of kumu hula (hula masters), many tracing their roots to the Margaret Aiu Hula Studio which changed to the Hula Halau O` Maiki and presently the Halua Hula `O Maiki, its name changes from pre 1950’s to 1974 also reflecting growth of awareness of native Hawaiian culture.
 The Polynesian Voyaging Society also entered the arena with Hōkūleʻa and its journey to the South Pacific.
 New expressions of Hawaiian culture flourished during these decades.